 (8) A person operating or riding in an autocycle shall wear seat belts when on a public highway in this state.

-What if I was injured and I was not wearing a helmet?
+What if I was injured In a motorcycle accident and I was not wearing a helmet?

 If you were not wearing a helmet at the time of the collision, you can still sue for your injuries.